gvwilson/sdxpy/src/db/index.md

 to recycle unused memory,
 but it's our responsibility to do it for the files our database creates.

-The implementation of cleanup is mostly a matter of bookkeeping:

-[% inc file="cleanup.py" keep="cleanup" %]

-The steps are:
+The steps in cleanup are:
-{: .continue}

 1. Calculate a new sequence ID for each record.